Lawrence Photographic

 The Menu Programming is split up into 4 Control Sections:-

-1. Top Control Dial - A Mode (Aperture Priority, Dynamic Colour, Autofocus Lenses - Multiple Weighted Metering - 1 Area Focusing
+• Top Control Dial - A Mode (Aperture Priority, Dynamic Colour, Autofocus Lenses - Multiple Weighted Metering - 1 Area Focusing

-2. Top Control Dial - C1 Mode (Aperture Priority, Dynamic Colour, Autofocus Lenses set to Manual Focusing - Multiple Weighted Metering - 1 Area Focusing - Ideal for 'Hyperfocal' Photography.
+• Top Control Dial - C1 Mode (Aperture Priority, Dynamic Colour, Autofocus Lenses set to Multiple Weighted Metering - 1 Area Focusing

-3. Top Control Dial - C2 (C2-1) Mode (Aperture Priority, Dynamic Colour, Manual Focus Lenses - Multiple Weighted Metering - use lens focus ring to focus
+• Top Control Dial - C2 (C2-1) Mode (Aperture Priority, Dynamic Colour, Manual Focus Lenses - Multiple Weighted Metering - use lens focus ring to focus - Ideal for 'Hyperfocal' Photography

-4. Top Control Dial - iA Intelligent Auto Switch (Video Mode='Motion Jpeg')
+• Top Control Dial - iA Intelligent Auto Switch (Video Mode='Motion Jpeg')

 I have also set-up the 1-3 Sections to capture images in RAW + Jpeg.

-To achieve Infinity Hyper Focal with the 20mm f1.7 Lens - (Depth of Field back from Infinity - Depending on Aperture but f4 recommended) I use Control C1 and then switch the camera off and back on - the lens will automatically set to infinity focus (do not touch the lens manual focus ring whilst using it or you may lose infinity focus)
+To achieve Infinity Hyper Focal with the 20mm f1.7 Lens - (Depth of Field back from Infinity - Depending on Aperture but f4 recommended) I use Control C2 and then switch the camera off and back on - the lens will automatically set to infinity focus (do not touch the lens manual focus ring whilst using it or you may lose infinity focus)

 _____________________________________________________